rgc99/irrigation_unlimited/README.md

             month: [mar, apr, may, sep, oct, nov]
 ~~~

 This is similar to the above but using sequences in a 3 zone system.
 Each zone runs for 12 minutes for a total of 36 min (plus delays).
 In Summer the total duration is extended to 45 minutes and winter reduced to 30 minutes.
-When using the duration parameter in the schedule it relates to the total duration of the sequence, each zone is adjusted accordingly.
+When using the `duration` parameter in the _[Schedule](#schedule-objects)_ it relates to the total duration of the sequence, each zone is adjusted accordingly.

 ~~~yaml
 irrigation_unlimited: